spcl/rFaaS/README.md

 ## Usage

-In this section, we demonstrate how to use The rFaaS system consists of three basic software components:
+In this section, we demonstrate how to use rFaaS executors with a simple function.

-- **resource manager**, responsible for
-- **executor manager**
-- **rFaaS client**.
+We show how to configure a database of RDMA devices, how to launch an executor manager capable of launching serverless executors, and how to use one of our benchmarking applications to allocate an executor and submit function invocations over the RDMA network.

+A resource manager is an integral component of the system, as it provides executors with global management of billing and it distributes data on active executor servers to clients.
+Here, we skip the deployment of resource manager for simplicity.
+On small deployments with just few executor servers, we can bypass this step.

-For an in-depth analysis of each component, please look at [our documentation](docs/system.md).
+For an in-depth analysis of each component and their configuration, please look at [our documentation](docs/system.md).

 ### Device Database

-Each system component uses a simple JSON data structure to configure the available The database helps running the system components, as it's not necessary to specify all device properties in each executable - just the device name and an optional port selection.
+Each system component uses a simple JSON data structure to configure the available The database simplifies the command-line interface of each system component, as it's no longer necessary to specify all device properties in each executable - users need to provide just the device name and optionally specify the network port.

+Here we need to only specify the device name as it is visible when running the `ibv_devices` tool, and the IP address of the interface associated with the device.
+We can use default values for maximal size of inline messaged and the receive buffer size.

 ```json
 {